Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:55:42:

-Yeah, no, that's fascinating.
-I speak to you, I have shell companies in the Bahamas, by the way.
-Yes.
-There's an interesting speculation about what would happen if crypto really managed to divorce and private, I guess, make private your log of transactions or whatever.
-And then, I guess the idea is the only legible thing left to the government is land, right?
-So it would like force the government to institute a land value tax, because like you can't tax income or capital gains anymore, that's all on like the blockchain and the right, right?
-It's cured in some way.
-And yeah, yeah, so that, I mean, it's like crypto the gateway drug to George's own, because it'll just move income and capital to the other realm.
+By the way, speaking of shell companies in the Bahamas there's an interesting speculation about what would happen if crypto really managed to make your log of transactions private.
+Then, I guess the idea is that the only legible thing left to the government is land.
+So it would force the government to institute a land value tax, because you can't tax income or capital gains anymore since that's all on like the blockchain and is obscured in some way.
+Is crypto the gateway drug to Georgism, because it'll just move income and capital to the other realm?

 Lars Doucet - 00:56:20: